hhandika/segui/website/docs/advance-guides/build-docs.md

 ## Overview

-SEGUL documentation is built using docusaurus.
-The documentation is written in markdown and the website is built using TypeScript with React.
+SEGUL documentation is built using docusaurus and deployed using [Vercel](https://vercel.com/).
+The documentation is written in markdown and the website is built using React written in TypeScript.

 ## Prerequisites